 “This life-affirming panel and forum aims to empower community members to take action and advocate for progressive drug policy and access to harm reduction means and treatment,” said Shannon Light, O+ nurse and director of the O+ Artists’ Clinic.

-Panelists include Dr. Maya Hambright, medical director of Samaritan Daytop Village’s Cape Road Residential Treatment Program in Ellenville, physician at Maverick Family Health and a volunteer provider in the O+ Artists’ Clinic; Frank Barone, peer educator and staff member of Hudson Valley Community Services Syringe Exchange Program (SEP); Deb Greene, program director of RECAP’s New Life Manor; a local parent of an opioid user; and more to be announced.
-Daniel Maughan, vice president of Transformation for St. Luke’s Cornwall Hospital, will moderate.
+Panelists include Dr. Maya Hambright, medical director of Samaritan Daytop Village’s Cape Road Residential Treatment Program in Ellenville, physician at Health Quest Medical Practice — Woodstock and a volunteer provider in the O+ Artists’ Clinic; Sean Tonner, outreach coordinator of Hudson Valley Community Services Syringe Exchange Program (SEP); Deb Greene, program director of RECAP’s New Life Manor; and Kathleen F. Morgan, chief operations officer of HONOR (Helping Others Needing Our Resources).
+Daniel Maughan, vice president of Transformation for St. Luke’s Cornwall Hospital, is the moderator.

 Refreshments will be served.